 1) Join an existing group (typically by invitation)

 2) Start a new group and invite your friends to join it

-We may know of someone in pressing need of support…
+Each one of us may know of someone in pressing need of support…

-- Our neighbour may just need a month’s rent to avoid eviction
+- Our neighbour may need a month’s rent to avoid eviction

 - A ‘friend of a friend’ may be in hardship due to taking time off work to care for an elderly relative.

 - Someone we know of may need financial support to help with rehousing after escaping a violent relationship.

 Alone we may not be able to help because we don’t have the financial resources required to make a difference.
 We’re left feeling dis-empowered, and inertia sets in.
 However: together we have enough.